-o Attend SPRWS Board meetings and communicate regularly with SPRWS staff to discuss upcoming projects and coordination and partnership with VLAWMO.
+Attend SPRWS Board meetings and communicate regularly with SPRWS staff to discuss upcoming projects and coordination and partnership with VLAWMO.

-- Complete internal loading study on West Vadnais and prepare a feasibility study to identify internal load management strategies and implement projects. - Partner with the City of North Oaks, the City of Vadnais Heights, and the SPRWS on a feasibility study regarding the effect on water quality due to possible increased pumping of water by the SPRWS. - Assess wetland health, especially in native vegetation areas, implementing restoration when feasible. - o Conduct research on indicator species in the watershed.
-Conduct or partner on invasive species management including rough fish for West Vadnais Lake.
+- Complete internal loading study on West Vadnais and prepare a feasibility study to identify internal load management strategies and implement projects. - Partner with the City of North Oaks, the City of Vadnais Heights, and the SPRWS on a feasibility study regarding the effect on water quality due to possible increased pumping of water by the SPRWS. - Assess wetland health, especially in native vegetation areas, implementing restoration when feasible. - Conduct research on indicator species in the watershed.
+Conduct or partner on invasive species management including rough fish for West Vadnais Lake. - Conduct subwatershed feasibility studies, and implement BMP projects/retrofits where feasible.